Cleaning Guides

 Washing the shower curtains.

-In this article, we are going to cover the topic on how to clean a shower curtain.
+In this article, we are going to cover the topic of how to clean a shower curtain.
 From DIY methods and lazy alternative cleaning solutions to tips on how to pretreat your curtains – we got it all here.

 In order to prevent nasty dirt build-up, it’s recommended that you wash your curtains every two weeks.
 In that time period, you’ll see how mould will start to show up on the plastic, along with a bit of mildew.
 If you happen to own a bathroom without proper ventilation, you’ll need to wash your shower curtains once a week.